 Between experiencing downtown and visiting museums, take time to explore Beirut's traditional neighborhoods.
 Gemmayzeh, just east of downtown, has a lively restaurant, cafe and art-gallery scene.
 Ashrafiyeh, where the handsome Sursock Museum is located, has narrow, winding streets and some beautiful old residences.
 Hamra, south of the American University of Beirut's beautiful campus, is a good place to soak up the city's daily life.
 At the end of the day, head back to the Corniche to see the sunset.

 The Rue Monot neighborhood in Ashrafiyeh continues to be nightlife central, with a dense concentration of bars, nightclubs and restaurants.
 Downtown and Gemmayzeh are also popular nightspots with a slightly older crowd seeking perhaps a less frenetic ambience.
 An establishment's popularity can rise and fall quickly as Beirut's trendy crowd moves on to the next new thing.
-It's best to consult local residents and publications to see what's new and happening because the scene changes regularly.
+It's best to consult locals and publications to see what's new and happening because the scene changes regularly.

 Meals are generally accompanied by wine or arrack, a powerful Lebanese aniseed liquor that turns from clear to a milky white when mixed with water.
 Of locally grown wines, Chateau Ksara and Chateau Kefraya are the best bets.
 Alcohol is generally not a taboo in Lebanon, and all but the most observant Muslims drink socially.